nehCG/COMS4156-MVC-masters/README.md

 - **Postman API tests**:
   - Delete with valid ID: [View Screenshot](postman_API_tests/announcement/delete/Delete_ann_by_id_success.png)
   - Proof of delete with valid ID success: [View Screenshot](postman_API_tests/announcement/delete/Delete_ann_proof.png)

+## Persistent Data Storage of our Service

+Based on the provided `docker-compose.yml`, the MySQL database container is set up to ensure data persistence through Docker volumes.
+Specifically, the volumes directive under the mysql-db service maps db-data to /var/lib/mysql, which is the default location where MySQL stores its data files.
+By doing so, any data changes made within the database are stored in this Docker-managed volume, named `ems_db-data`.
+As a result, even if the MySQL container is stopped, deleted, or recreated, the data remains intact and can be reattached to a new instance of the MySQL container.

+This volume-driven approach guarantees the resilience and persistence of data across container lifecycle events, ensuring that our database changes are consistently retained and not ephemeral.

+In the course of our comprehensive system-level testing for the Service, we rigorously executed all CRUD (Create, Read, Update, Delete) operations utilizing Postman as our primary testing interface.
+For each individual operation, there was a direct and verifiable reflection in the MySQL database.
+This consistent alignment between the API calls and the resulting database modifications unequivocally confirms the robust interaction and integration of our service layer with the persistent data layer.
+Our meticulous testing approach ensures that our application not only responds to API requests as expected but also effectively manages the underlying data in a reliable and consistent manner.